An activity that allows me to come back to myself will always be a favorite.

 I have this kind of awareness in some areas of my life but not in others.
 The Work allows me first of all to realign with myself, and then to find understanding that other people’s reactions are not my fault.

 When I see this, suddenly being with other people is exactly like being with myself.
 I have the same freedom to move, to listen to myself, and to check to see if what I’m saying and doing matches what I’m feeling.

 Not everyone needs The Work, but for those who do, it can be such an amazing gift.
-Join me for nine weeks this January as we go deeply into this process in The Work 101 online course.
+Join me to deeply into this process in The Work 101 online course.